solarslurpi/OG-GrowBuddy/pages/mqtt_learnings.md

 We've gotten OFFLINE messages when:
 - The Tasmota device has been restarted.
+- The Tasmota device has been unplugged longer than the keep alive time.

 issuing the `status 6` command on the Tasmota command line informs us on the mqtt settings for this Tasmota device: